GLASS: General Liberal Arts and Sciences Studies Program for Undeclared Majors

 AT RIDER, WE BELIEVE IN THE POWER OF EXPLORATION!

 If you’re still considering your major…you’re in good company: One of every five Rider freshmen waits to declare a major.

 Features of the GLASS Program include:

 - GLASS Freshman Seminars help students explore career options and academic majors.

 We will help you connect your interests, strengths, and values to possible majors and careers.

 - The Classroom Visitation Program (CVP) invites participants to visit upper-level courses in prospective majors across the University.

-- A Core Curriculum has been designed to provide both an integrated approach to the study of the liberal arts and provide a unique opportunity to sample courses in a wide variety of areas while fulfilling the necessary requirements for graduation.
+- A Core Curriculum provides a unique opportunity to sample courses in a wide variety of areas while fulfilling the necessary requirements for graduation.

-- GLASS also prepares students to participate in at least one of the following immersion opportunities, designed to connect academic interests to the world beyond the classroom:
+- GLASS prepares students to participate in immersion opportunities, designed to connect academic interests to the world beyond the classroom: